en_USEnglish

 Using React Navigation

-React Navigation is a popular library for managing navigation between screens in a React Native application.
-It offers predefined navigation components such as StackNavigatorTabNavigator and DrawerNavigator to make navigation easier.
+React Navigation is a popular library for handling navigation between screens in a React Native application.
+It offers pre-built navigation components such as StackNavigatorTabNavigator and DrawerNavigator to make navigation easier.

 import React from 'react';